 Chefmaster Easter Liqua-Gel Food Coloring Kit

 Art doesn’t have to break the bank.
-If you want to be a bit more hands on with your DIY Easter eggs and save some money in the process, consider using Chefmaster's Easter Liqua-Gel Food Coloring Kit.
-In addition to dyeing eggs, you can use these vibrant food coloring gels in other culinary projects down the road.
-There are four neon colors in total.
+If you want to be a bit more hands-on with your Easter eggs and save money in the process, consider this pick.
+In addition to dyeing eggs, you can use these vibrant food coloring gels in other culinary projects down the road, like frosting for cookies and cupcakes.
+There are four neon colors in total: pink, orange, blue, and green.
 To dye an egg, simply add 10 drops of gel to a cup of water, add 1 tablespoon of white vinegar, and soak your eggs in the pretty solution (though don't add vinegar to the pink gel—just water will do).

 Includes: 4 2.8-ounce bottles of food gel coloring (pink, orange, blue, green)